wkumari/draft-wkumari-opsawg-sdi/README.md

    to increase confidentiality of the information in the configuration file, not to protect the device itself.

-   Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and are not widely deployed yet.
-In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisims for firmware updates, and are out of scope for this document.
+   Solutions such as "Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and are not widely deployed yet.
+In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisms for firmware updates, and are out of scope for this document.

    This document describes a concept, and some example ways of